smolboii/single-person-pose-estimation/README.md

 ### Dataset used

 The dataset used for training is the [LIP dataset](http://sysu-hcp.net/lip/overview.php), which is a modification of the typical COCO dataset whereby, for the most part, each image has been cropped to contain only a single person.
-Hence, if one desires to train this model themselves, it is recommended to use the LIP dataset, as the code has been authored to be assume that this dataset is being used.
-If one insists to use a different dataset, please ensure it is a single person dataset, and that you modify the code accordingly.
+Hence, if one desires to train this model themselves, it is recommended to use the LIP dataset, as the code has been authored to assume that this dataset is the one being used.
+If one wants to use a different dataset, please ensure it is a single person dataset, and that you modify the code accordingly.

 **NOTE**: the dataset images have not been included in the repository as it would needlessly clog it, hence if the LIP dataset is to be used for training, the training / validation image sets need to be downloaded from [here](https://drive.google.com/file/d/0BzvH3bSnp3E9cVl3b3pKdmFlclE/view?usp=sharing).
 Then, put the validation image set in the res/val/img folder, and the training image set in the res/train/img folder.
 The corresponding annotations for the LIP dataset are already included in their respective res folders.